Novel Mechanisms to Solve Significant Medical Challenges

 For decades, the gut had been under-recognized as a viable site for new therapeutic points of intervention for treating disease.
 Using our discovery model, which recreates environments within certain areas of the gastrointestinal tract and kidney, Ardelyx® scientists have been able to elucidate new and previously unexploited ion transport mechanisms.
 Focusing on these mechanisms, we are creating targeted, small molecule drugs that are orally active but with limited systemic absorption, aiming to develop potent and efficacious therapies that minimize the side effects and drug-drug interactions frequently encountered with traditional, systemically absorbed medicines.

-Based on our successes to date in translating scientific insights into targeted therapies, we are advancing a pipeline of promising, novel mechanism, first-in-class drug candidates that target specific pharmacologic pathways and have the potential to meet significant unmet medical needs.
+Based on our successes to date in translating scientific insights into targeted therapies, our strategy enables the expansion of our pipeline with promising, novel mechanism, first-in-class drug candidates that target specific pharmacologic pathways and have the potential to meet significant unmet medical needs.

 RDX013 for Hyperkalemia

-Our discovery platform has enabled the systematic study of the biological mechanisms of potassium secretion and has led us to the discovery of RDX013, an investigational potassium secretagogue for the treatment of hyperkalemia.
+Our discovery platform has enabled the systematic study of the biological mechanisms of potassium secretion and has led us to the discovery of RDX013, an investigational, first-in-class potassium lowering compound for the treatment of hyperkalemia.
 Hyperkalemia is a common problem in patients with kidney and heart disease and can cause a significantly increased risk of death because of the potential for heart conductance issues.
 RDX013 pharmacologically targets potassium secretion through the lumen of the gut, thus lowering levels of serum potassium.

 Unlike current treatments that bind potassium, our lead candidate RDX013 represents a novel mechanism, targeted therapy that could create a completely new treatment paradigm for patients with hyperkalemia if successfully approved.